On the Bott index of unitary matrices on a finite torus: Physical setting

-To construct the torus we glue together the opposite sides of a rectangle of linear sizes $ L_x $ and $ L_y $ that are supposed of the same order $ L $.
-For every lattice site $ i $ on the rectangle of position $ (x_i,y_i) $ we build the diagonal matrix $ X $ with elements $ X_{i,j}=x_i \delta_{i,j} $ and the corresponding matrix $ Y $, $ Y_{i,j}=y_i \delta_{i,j}$.
+We ``build up'' an insulator out of the single particle Hamiltonian \eqref{Ham_single} filling from the bottom the single particle energy levels till an energy gap of size $ \Delta E $ is reached. \begin{Definition} Given the Hamiltonian $ H $ as defined in \ref{Ham_single} and the chemical potential $ \mu $ fixed within the spectral gap $ \Delta E $, the orthogonal projection $ P := \chi(H\le\mu) $ is called the Fermi projection. \end{Definition} We now introduce well defined position operators on the torus.
+To construct the torus we glue together the opposite sides of a rectangle of linear sizes $ L_x $ and $ L_y $.
+We assign an ordering to the points of the rectangular lattice, such that the $ i $-th point has coordinates $ (x_i,y_i) $.
+We then construct the diagonal matrix $ X $, with elements $ X_{i,j}=x_i \delta_{i,j} $, and the corresponding matrix $ Y $, $ Y_{i,j}=y_i \delta_{i,j}$.
 The matrices $ X $ and $ Y $ have $ L_x L_y $ diagonal elements.
-Note that points that are close on the lattice may have corresponding values of $ x $ (or $ y $) far in the matrix $ X $ but at most (of the order of) $ L_x $ elements distant.
-We define the diagonal unitary matrices $ U $ and $ V $ with elements:
+Note that points that are physically close on the lattice may have corresponding entries in the matrix $ X $ distant from each other, but at most $ L_x $ elements far away.
+We then define the diagonal unitary matrices that are well defined with respect to periodic boundary conditions, namely $ X \rightarrow X + L_x \mathds{1} $ and $ Y \rightarrow Y + L_y \mathds{1}$: